Last Modified:

 Let me make an important point here.
 If your mobile vertical antenna will cover all 4 MHz of the 2 meter band (or 70 cm) with a low SWR, you need a better antenna and/or installation!
 This statement is pointed directly at the cheaply made import antennas.
 The reason for their bandwidth is simply because their overall losses are high.

 Dual band units seemingly have replaced most mono band ones.
 Some are remotable, some not, and the power output runs from 10 watts to well over 75 watts.
 Most are FM only, but a lot of them are multi-mode (SSB, AM, etc.).
-To be honest, there isn't much difference in specs between any of them except in the eyes of the beholder.
+There really isn't much difference in specs between any of them except in the eyes of the beholder.
 It is the ease of operation which is most important, especially when they are operated mobile.
 Keep this in mind when making your choice.

 Virtually every V/U transceiver out there has sub-audible or digital squelch built in, and most have both.
 If you have a choice, buy both.
 There is a large number of repeaters using sub-audible encoding, and the number using digital encoding is growing.
 If you don't need it now, you soon will.
 This goes for Icom's D-Star as well.
 If you can afford it, buy it, as digital communications are the wave of the future.
-That's an Icom ID-1 in the photo.
+That's Icom's new IC-5100 in the left photo, replete with touch-screen menuing, and remote-only mounting.

 Remotable transceivers have become all of the rage these days, and for good reason.
 The number of safe and convenient mounting places in today's vehicles are scarce at best.
 Remote control allows the main part of the transceiver to be placed under a seat, or in the trunk.
 Where ever you place it, make sure it has adequate ventilation.
 Remember, a 75 watt out radio has to dissipate about 85 watts of heat during transmit.
 Avoid hanging it under the package shelf as this is one of the hottest places in a vehicle.
 One attribute to keep in mind while your researching your purchase is where does the microphone attaches.
 If it is on the main unit (like some Kenwood models) rather than on the head, you might want to rethink your purchase.
 Long microphone cable runs can cause problems.